The future of Avonmore Primary School

 Traditional routes to redevelop schools are not available to us so we need to be flexible and innovative in our approach.

-Since the Building School for the Future programme was halted in 2010, financial investment in school upkeep across the country has been minimal.
-This means children in Hammersmith & Fulham Community Schools are being taught in buildings that are in poor condition and are no longer fit for purpose.
+Since the Government's Building School for the Future programme was halted in 2010, financial investment in school upkeep across the country has been minimal.
+This means children in Hammersmith & Fulham community schools are being taught in buildings that are in poor condition and are no longer fit for purpose.

-As there is no national programme to renew existing Community Schools, Hammersmith & Fulham Council, in collaboration with Head teachers and governing bodies across the borough, have identified schools that would benefit from a new local Community Schools Programme.
+As there is no national programme to renew existing community schools, the council, in collaboration with head teachers and governing bodies across the borough, have identified schools that would benefit from the approach proposed by the Community Schools Programme.

 Avonmore Primary School has been identified as one of the first schools which will benefit from the Community Schools Programme.